Should Retirees Pay Off Their Mortgages?

 Are Many Retirees Still Paying Off Mortgages?

-Is It Worth Keeping the Mortgage to Get the Mortgage Interest Deduction?
+Is It Worth Keeping the Mortgage to Get the Mortgage Interest Tax Deduction?

 Federal tax law changes implemented in 2018 nearly doubled the standard deduction and eliminated many itemized deductions.
 Since then, fewer Americans have found it worthwhile to itemize their taxes, even if they have mortgage interest to deduct.